SwiftUI Buttons - Tutorial and Examples

 Basic Button Styles

-You can use the buttonStyle modifier to change the appearance of your button in several ways:
+Use the buttonStyle modifier to change the appearance of a button.

 // Action to perform